bexelbie/bexelbie.github.io/_drafts/2018-05-05-email-filtering.md

 ## Email from a mailing list that is usually "interesting"

 Many filtering systems, including Gmail allow you to filter on List-ID.
 As you saw above, I am not advocating just creating a label for each list.
-You can do this if you want, but I find it very unncessary.
+You can do this if you want, but I find it very unnecessary.
 First, later on when we go to sort the email you're going to wind up with very long filter conditions and may run up against length limitations.
 Second, I find it useful to consider lists as a group based on the likelihood of my reading an email from them.
 More on this in a bit.

 To label the lists in Gmail I use a filter like this:

     list:(a.example.com) OR list:(b.example.com) OR list:(c.example.org)

 Notice that the value being tested for is the List-ID, not the from address.
-Find it by looing at the message headers.
+Find it by looking at the message headers.
 I label these by category, i.e, `interesting-lists` or `tier2-lists`.

 ## Email about a particular project or technology

 One last example.
 I have a few filters that just look for keywords.
-For me, one of them is around keywords related to documenation.
+For me, one of them is around keywords related to documentation.
 I've been doing a lot of work on the tooling for [Fedora Docs](https://docs.fedoraproject.org) so these technologies and projects are worth flagging to me.

 To do this, I am labeling each category of technology/projects using a filter like this: